JeanMILPIED/Jedha_CareerCoaching/README.md

 # Jedha_CareerCoaching
 All my new materials for Jedha Career Coaching classes

+## Check list
+1. CV clean and readable and tested on a parsing platform
+   a. keep your pas experience and give it a "data" colour
+   b. write your projects and the techniques used
+   c. try to fit on one page
+   d. make a pro photo
+   e. link to linkedin, link to github, link to portfolio (github is a good one)
+3. Github clean with your best projects (the one you are more proud of)
+4. practice your coding more than 15min everyday: codinggames, ...
+5. apply to jobs even if it is not mentionned junior

 ## Build a network 🤝
 1. Linkedin: connect - message - invite - post
 2. Meetups: in Paris more than 10 meet ups , you can meet every week
-3. hackathons:
+    a.
+Paris Data Ladies
+    b.
+NLP meetup
+    c.
+Paris AI
+4. hackathons: check on the web
+5. run a Kaggle competition in a team "world wide"

 ## Newsletters
 newsletter@rapidapi.com